Discover the site

 After several settlements during the Neolithic period, dating back to the end of the 3rd millennium BC, the site was occupied again in the Late Bronze Age (1200 - 800 BC).
 The site was subsequently used as a burial ground in the Later Iron Age (450 - 15 BC) and in the Early Middle Ages (5th to 10th centuries).
 From 1219, the Bishop of Sion Landr de Mont had Seta Castle built to demonstrate his claim to rule over the village and the castle of Conthey, then in Savoy possession.

 Visit the exhibition "Là-haut Da oben.
-Fortified settlements in the Valais, yesterday and today" at the World Nature Forum Naters.
+Fortified settlements in the Valais, yesterday and today" at Schloss Leuk (Castle of Leuk).
 There you can admire a model of the site as well as finds from the archaeological excavations.
-The exhibition runs from 2 July to 9 September 2021.
+The exhibition runs from May 20 to September 28 2022.

 On the hill of La Soie is the castle of Seta.
 The prehistoric excavations were carried out in the "Bishop's Garden".